SujalGupta455/Sneaker-Website/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 Acknowledgements
-Inspired by various online e-commerce platforms.
+Icons made by Iconfinder and Flaticon
-Special thanks to all contributors and open-source projects that helped in building this project.
+Images from Unsplash

-Feel free to adjust the sections and content based on your actual project details.
+Save this content as `README.md` in your project directory.
+This will serve as the documentation for your GitHub repository.